fluxcd/flux2/docs/proposals/go-git-providers.md

 	// The MultiClient allows accessing all known resources, automatically choosing the right underlying
 	// Client based on the resource's domain ResourceClient
-	// The Client can parse Repository and Organization URLs.
-The MultiClient supports multiple domains.
-	URLParser

-	// SupportedDomains returns a list of known domains and their provider types SupportedDomains() map[string]ProviderID
+	// SupportedDomains returns a list of known domains SupportedDomains() []string

 	// ClientForDomain returns the Client used for a specific domain ClientForDomain(domain string) (Client, bool)